wurstscript/wurstscript.github.io/_doc/tutorials/wurstbeginner/introductionp2.md

         angleToLast = pos.angleTo(oldPos)
 ```

 Note that we used the type `angle` instead of a plain real.
-This is a tuple-type and is as efficient as a normal real, but provides domain specific methods for working with angles.
+This is also a tuple-type and therefore as efficient as a normal real, but provides domain specific methods for working with angles.
 It also avoids some common mistakes like confusing angles in radians and degrees.

 # Build, deploy, and release